paullizer/OverlayAi/README.md

 # OverlayAi
-An AI-powered overlay that provides contextual assistance and navigation tips on any web application page to enhance user interaction and usability.
+OverlayAI is an intelligent, AI-driven overlay designed to seamlessly integrate with your existing web applications.
+By automatically analyzing the content of each page, OverlayAI provides contextual assistance and navigation tips to help users interact more efficiently and effectively.
+Whether you're navigating complex interfaces or seeking quick guidance, OverlayAI enhances the user experience by delivering relevant information right when you need it, all within a clean and customizable overlay that can be easily minimized or expanded as desired.